Reviews You Can Rely On

 What Other Hiking Boots Should You Consider?

 If you know you'll be scrambling and climbing a bit in your boots, the TXS is a great option.
 For even more traction and durability, we'd recommend the Scarpa Zodiac Plus GTX.
-If you're just looking for an all-around great trail boot for backpacking and hiking trips, the Salomon Quest 4 Gore-Tex is our go-to, and we also like the Merrell Moab 3 Mid Waterproof as a more budget-friendly option.
+If you're just looking for an all-around great trail boot for backpacking and hiking trips, the Salomon Quest 4 Gore-Tex is our go-to, and we also like the Merrell Moab 3 Mid WP as a more budget-friendly option.

 Want a boot that can do it all, from hiking to climbing mountains?
 The TXS GTX might be the boot for you.